martinkallstrom/realtime-voice-server/README.md

 > [!IMPORTANT]
 > Daily Prebuilt is a hosted video calling UI.
-> Any real-time session using Daily as a WebRTC transport can be joined using Daily Prebuilt
+> Any real-time session using Daily as a WebRTC transport can be joined using Daily Prebuilt.
-> It provides a quick way to test your ideas, without building any frontend code
+> It provides a quick way to join a real-time session with your bot and test your ideas without building any frontend code.

 ## Other demos: